You will need to submit your annual return for 2017 before you can do the return for 2018.

 We recognise that for some charities the new questions will create additional work.
-Certain questions will be optional this year to give you time to put in place the systems to collect the information more easily, requiring less effort in the future.
+Certain questions will be optional this year to give you time to put the systems in place to collect the information easily, requiring less effort in future.

 We will build on the current annual return questions about charitable expenditure overseas, to establish how charities transfer and monitor funds sent overseas.